-Winter is here and that usually means having to say goodbye to your beloved grill.
+The cold weather is here and that usually means having to say goodbye to your beloved grill.
 No more burgers and yummy grilled dishes.
 It’s all soups and stove-top dinners for the next few months.
 Or is it?
 Why do we stop grilling just because it’s cold outside?
-Keep your taste buds flowing with these 17 awesome Winter BBQ recipes!
+Keep your taste buds flowing with these awesome inter BBQ recipes!

 This has to be one of the best winter BBQ recipes for side dishes I’ve ever tried.
 While this lovely picture isn’t the exact one I made, I still followed the recipe and grilled up some yummy bacon wrap carrots, fresh from my garden.
 These go awesome with just about anything.